October is Black History Month.

 American scholar, Dr Catherine Babikian, used our records for her doctoral thesis into immigrant nursing staff.
 She has created a short podcast video with us revealing more about the West Park Hospital 'Character Books' and their place in her important research.
 Discover more about Dr Babikian's research on our Exploring Surrey's Past website.

-The Black History Month talk by Dr Babikian about her research into Black nursing staff in Surrey, which took place on 1 October 2021, will be available to purchase, details on our Surrey Heritage online shop.
+The Black History Month talk by Dr Babikian about her research into Black nursing staff in Surrey, which originally took place on 1 October 2021, is available to purchase via our Surrey Heritage online shop.

 Find out about surviving records for former mental hospitals in Surrey in our online guide.